 A member of The Marketing Compass asked me:

 A brand is a promise.
 It is the offer that the enterprise holds out to the marketplace.
-For example, you always know that you can return goods to John Lewis and that they will not make a fuss.
-Here are some branding tips, by the way.
+For example, you always know that you can return goods to John Lewis (in the UK) and that they will not make a fuss.

 If you have a clear strategy that is embodied with your marketing plan, things will go better for you.
-The plan would include your decisions on positioning, differentiation and brand, amongst other things.
+The plan should include your decisions on positioning, differentiation and brand, amongst other things.

 Does all of this apply to services?
-The brief answer is that, yes, it most certainly does.
+The answer is that, yes, it does.

 Website not working?
-This may well be to do with the lack of a marketing plan and the clear direction that it gives you with regards to differentiation etc.
+Promotional campaigns not delivering?
+This may be to do with the lack of a marketing plan and the clear direction that it gives you with regards to positioning, differentiation and brand.